Our Evaluation of Mission Viejo

-With over 150 Assisted Living Facilities, you should not have a problem finding great care for your loved one.
+With over 150 Assisted Living Facilities in Mission Viejo, you should not have a problem finding great care for your loved one.

 Whether your budget is restricted or if you want high-end senior care, the assisted living facilities in Mission Viejo can definitely meet your loved one’s needs.
-On average, the cost of Assisted Living care in Mission Viejo can average around $3,535 per month.
+On average, the cost of Assisted Living care in the city can average around $3,535 per month.
 However, care can start as low as $1,100 per month and go as high as $6,620 per month (source: Genworth 2013).

 The monthly cost of care will vary depending on the senior’s needs and an assessment done by the facility’s admissions staff.
 Other factors that determine the cost are location of the facility, staff experience, private or shared room, if the facility is new or has been renovated, amenities and included services.

 Paying for Assisted Living

 Assisted Living is typically paid for out of pocket by the resident or their family members.
 Unfortunately, Medicare or Medicaid does not cover the care.
 However, families also use their Long Term Care Insurance or get help from Veteran’s Aid and Attendance programs.
 If assisted living still seems a little out of reach for you and your loved one, you can also get in touch with the Department of Social Services.
 This government agency helps those with restricted budgets and low-income housing resources.